initc3/HoneyBadgerMPC/apps/robohash/README.md

 programs.

-Each secret CryptoDNA of a new RoboHash is selected from the finest Galois Fields that mathematics has to offer.
+Each secret CryptoDNA of a new RoboHash is randomly selected from the finest Galois Fields that mathematics has to offer.